quoideneuf/asapi/README.md

 });
 ```

-## Browserification (in progress)
+## In the Browser

+Install with bower and include bundle.js in your project:

+    $ bower install asapi --save

-To create a version for the browser and test it, check out the source code and do the following:
+To build bundle.js and test it, check out the source code and do the following:

 ```bash
 git clone git@github.com:quoideneuf/asapi.git